kostya1F634/art/README.md

 ### Important
 * this should be done before placing the objects
 * upload audio, adjust the parameters
-* open map in external editing
+* dowload beatmap in "Beatmap" tab
-* paste the copied TimingPoints into the appropriate section
+* load to OSU!
 * mapping
 ### Remarks
 * The first run may be slow due to caching or something else from librosa and streamlit